txt/ase23/docs/intro.md

 Welcome to the next era of software engineering:

-- Astronomers learn how to make lenses (what we might call bracket matching or comping);
+- Astronomers learn how to make lenses (what we might call bracket matching or compiling);
 -  Then they look through those lens to learn more abut the universe around us.

 So the old challenge  point of SE was how to build software.
 We got pretty good at that.

-Our next challenge is to _use_ that software as a lens to explore the world around us:
+Our next challenge, after the age of bracket matching, is to _use_ that software as a lens to explore the world around us:
 -
 - with least effort